Skip to content

 Click any ingredient name to open its detail page.
 Here's what each field means:

-Functional Class: The ingredient's primary role in a formula (e.g., Emollient, Preservative, Humectant).
+• Functional Class: The ingredient's primary role in a formula (e.g., Emollient, Preservative).

-SAP Values (NaOH/KOH): Saponification values used in soap calculators to determine how much lye is needed to convert a fat into soap.
+• SAP Values: Saponification values used in soap calculators to determine lye amounts.

-HLB Value: Hydrophilic-Lipophilic Balance — indicates whether an emulsifier favors water or oil, used to match emulsifiers with oils.
+• HLB Value: Hydrophilic-Lipophilic Balance — used to match emulsifiers with oils.

-Solubility & Charge: Whether the ingredient dissolves in water, oil, or both, and its ionic charge (neutral, anionic, cationic, nonionic).
+• Solubility & Charge: Whether it dissolves in water/oil and its ionic charge.

 Functional Classes Explained